 If you’re a part of the Girls Who Travel Facebook community, you’ve probably seen this question a lot!
-So how do the girls who travel do it?
-If you are looking for ways to save or make more money to afford your travels, here are some tips given by your fellow GWT sisters.
+So how do the Girls Who Travel do it?
+If you are looking for ways to save or make more money to fund your travels, here are some tips given by your fellow HERA sisters.

 SPEND YOUR MONEY WISELY

 Desiree said it the best, ‘You don’t have to be wealthy at all!
 Just choose what you spend your money on wisely, find good deals and budget.’